wasd96040501/conv3x3/README.md

 # conv3x3
-Vary fast 3x3 convolution on cpu, only with padding = 0, stride = 1, dialation = 1.<br>
+Vary fast 3x3 convolution on cpu, only with padding = 0, stride = 1, dilation = 1.<br>
 This repo is aimed to share my idea with you.

 ---